Permissions in Portfolio for Jira

 Note that this permission at both the program level and the plan level are independent of each other.
 This means that even if you can view the 'Mobile expansion' program, you still need this permission for a particular plan to view that plan in the 'Mobile expansion' program.

-Ability to access global team management and edit teams that are shared across plans and programs in Portfolio for Jira
+Users with this permission can access global team management and edit teams that are shared across plans.

 By default, all Portfolio for Jira users in your Jira application instance can view and edit a newly created program.
 However, as soon as view permissions (Portfolio for Jira viewer) or edit permissions (Portfolio for Jira user) for that program are assigned to any user, the program then becomes restricted to that specific user.